mwvgroup/Pitt-Google-Broker/docs/source/broker/initial-setup/manager-instructions.rst

 Setup
 ^^^^^

-Set GCP environment variables and authenticate yourself to the GCP project that the developer needs access to.
+Set GCP environment variables and authenticate yourself to the GCP project that the developer needs access to (probably the testing project).
 For reference, our current projects are: